-No one should feel under any pressure to publicly tell their story, it belongs to you and it's a very personal decision whether you choose to share it as part of your role as a Blue Light Champion.
+No one should feel under any pressure to publicly tell their story.
+It belongs to you and it's a very personal decision whether you choose to share it as part of your role as a Blue Light Champion.

-As we change and grow so do our stories; yours may evolve but it will always be yours to own and for you to share how you wish.
+As we change and grow so do our stories.
+Yours may evolve but it will always be yours to own and for you to share how you wish.

 Everybody has a story to tell.
 Sharing your own experience of stress, anxiety, low mood or other mental health problems can be a powerful weapon in smashing stereotypes.
 If you have your own personal experience of mental health problems there is absolutely no requirement to share your story as a Champion.
 We recognise this is a big and very personal decision.
 Please don't force yourself out of your comfort zone just because you think you should.

-Brené Brown, research professor at the University of Houston, says that:

 "Vulnerability sounds like truth and feels like courage.
 Truth and courage aren't always comfortable, but they're never weakness."
+Brené Brown, research professor, University of Houston